 Corporation Tax in Spain: All you should know

-If you want to know how the Corporation Tax, also called Corporate Income Tax, in Spain works and what features it has in 2017, this is your article.
+If you want to know how the Corporation Tax, also called Corporate Income Tax, this is your article.
 We will explain who should fill in it and how to guide you in this process and avoid headaches.

 What is Corporation Tax?

 A Corporation Tax is a personal and direct tax levied on the profit obtained by companies and legal entities residing in Spanish territory.
 The points of determination of the tax base and the amount to be paid are based on the worldwide income and the accounting profit of the company.
 This amount is adjusted attending the tax law.